SnakeBite94/InteractionFix/README.md

   - Mouse side buttons Forward and Back
     - In shop, go forward (last opened shop) and back (homepage)
     - In Inventory / Warehouse - switch category
+- Start straight to main menu (needs UMM configuration change - see below)
+- All fades to/from black 4x faster

 ### Known issues: